vtrnnhlinh/vtrnnhlinh.github.io/_posts/2024-06-09-first-month-internship.md

 layout: post
 title: first month internship
 date: 2024-06-09 02:30:00 +0700
-categories: [Linh the Engineer, Internship]
+categories: [Linh the Engineer, ]
 tags: [english, cse, career, firmware]     # TAG names should always be lowercase
+giscus_comments: true
+toc:
+   beginning: true
 ---

 It's about a month since the first day I start my internship.
 I learned a lot and experience a lot from my company, so it worth sharing, I believe so.